Skip to Content

 How To Make Homemade Almond Flour Or Almond Meal

 Are you looking to make your own almond flour or almond meal from scratch?
-Here’s how you do it!
+Whether you're looking to make a sweet recipe or a savory recipe like Gluten Free Crab Cakes, here's how you do it!

 If you’re aiming for blanched almond flour, here’s what you need to do: Begin by bringing water to a boil in a pot.
 While waiting for the water to reach boiling point, take your raw almonds and place them in a bowl that’s safe for heat.